subinoybiswas/RishiGPT/README.md

 npm install
 ```

+4.
-4. Configure OpenAI API:
+   a) Configure OpenAI API:
+   - Sign up for an account and obtain an API key from the [](https://platform.openai.com/signup).
+   - Replace the placeholder value for `BARD_API_KEY` in the environment variables section on your device
+   b) Configure Gemini Pro API:

-   - Sign up for an account and obtain an API key from the [OpenAI Developer Portal](https://platform.openai.com/signup).
+   - Sign up for an account and obtain an API key from the [OpenAI Developer Portal](https://makersuite.google.com/waitlist).
-   - Replace the placeholder value for `API_KEY` in the environment variables section on your device
+   - Replace the placeholder value for `BARD_API_KEY` in the environment variables section on your device

-5. Start the development server:
+6. Start the development server:

 ```bash
 node server.js